Dalton-Wither/Dalton-project/README.md

 # minedustry-project

-Hello, this will be where I'll store the files for my content
+Hello, this will be where I'll store my mindustry projects